The Formal Stuff (hence it’s quite formal)

-We require a non refundable deposit of 15% of the trek cost per person to be paid via international bank transfer at the time of booking.
+We require a non refundable deposit of 15% of the trek cost per person to be paid via international bank transfer (or Xoom) at the time of booking.
 Please note that you are responsible for all bank charges.
 Once we receive your deposit, we will send you a booking confirmation.

-You can also choose to pay using Visa or MasterCard, however you will be charged a 5% fee to cover local taxes, bank charges and transaction fees.
+You can also choose to pay using Visa or MasterCard, however you will be charged a 5% fee to cover local taxes, bank charges, and transaction fees.

 We understand that sometimes unexpected things happen and that you may need to change your plans.
 However, if you do need to cancel your trip, unfortunately we cannot refund your deposit as we’ll have already committed to some of the trek expenses.